-The calorimeter system includes two sub-detectors, an electromagnetic calorimeter (ECAL) which is optimized for the measurement of photons and electrons, and a hadronic calorimeter (HCAL) which is employed to measure the energy deposit of the hadronic showers caused by the hadronic particles when they are absorbed in the HCAL detector.
-The two sub-detectors will be installed within the solenoid to minimize the inactive material in front of the calorimeters and to reliably associate tracks to energy deposits.
-The calorimeter system is divided into three parts, one cylindrical barrel and two end-caps.
+In the most general case, the calorimeter system includes two sub-detectors, an electromagnetic calorimeter (ECAL), optimized for the measurement of photons and electrons, and a hadronic calorimeter (HCAL), employed to measure the energy deposit of hadronic showers.
+The two sub-detectors should be installed inside the solenoid coils in order to minimize the inactive material in front of the calorimeters and to reliably associate tracks to energy deposits.
+Along the beam direction, the calorimeter system is divided into three regions, one cylindrical barrel and two end-caps.

-The ECAL consists of layers of active sensors (such as silicon pads or pixels, or scintillator detector) interleaved with absorber tungsten plates.
-The digital HCAL (DHCAL) is expected to have stainless steel absorber plates with gaseous detectors such as glass Resistive Plate Chambers (gRPC) or GEM, or analog HCAL (AHCAL) using scintillator with SiPM readout as sensor.
-Both ECAL and HCAL are sampling detectors with very fine granularity and segmentations of electronic readout which is driven by excellent separations requirement between charged and neutral particles for the particle flow algorithms.
-The baseline design of the calorimeters for MC simulation includes silicon ECAL with cell size of $5 \times 5mm^2$ and SDHCAL based on RPC with cell size of $10 \times 10mm^2$.
+ECAL consists of layers of active sensors (such as silicon pads or pixels, or scintillator detector) interleaved with absorber tungsten plates.
+For HCAL, both digital (DHCAL) and analog (AHCAL) solutions are presently under study.
+DHCAL is expected to have stainless steel absorber plates with gaseous detectors, such as glass Resistive Plate Chambers (gRPC) or GEM, while the AHCAL design is based with scintillators with SiPM readout as sensor.
+Both ECAL and HCAL are sampling detectors with very fine granularity and readout segmentation, driven by the requirement of an excellent performance in the separation capability of charged and neutral particles for the particle flow algorithms.
+The baseline design of the calorimeters for MC simulations includes a silicon ECAL with cell size of $5 \times 5 mm^2$ and a semi-digital hadronic calorimeter (SDHCAL) based on RPC with cell size of $10 \times 10 mm^2$.
 Further optimization of cell sizes for both ECAL and HCAL based on benchmark physics processes are underway.